Vasc01/file-compression-exercise/README.md

   - [python 3.7 or newer](https://www.python.org)
   - [fire CLI library](https://github.com/google/python-fire)
   - [rich text library](https://github.com/Textualize/rich)
+  -

- Note: Some terminals may not support visualizations like loading bars and icons.
-Other than that the encoding and decoding schuldnt be affected.
+- Note: Some terminals may not support visualizations like loading bars and icons.
+Other than that the encoding and decoding schuldn't be affected.

 # How to Use